What Does it Take to Be a Nursery or Greenhouse Manager?

 - Horticultural Manager

-In the United States, there were 1,028,700 jobs for Nursery or Greenhouse Manager in 2016.
+There were about 1,028,700 jobs for Nursery or Greenhouse Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Nursery or Greenhouse Manager.
-The BLS estimates 74,300 yearly job openings in this field.
+There will be an estimated 74,300 positions for Nursery or Greenhouse Manager per year.

 The states with the most job growth for Nursery or Greenhouse Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.